prometheusresearch/baseline-codebase/src/rex.core/README.rst

 * validation utilities.

 This package is a part of the RexDB |R| platform for medical research data management.
 RexDB is free software created by Prometheus Research, LLC and is released under the AGPLv3 license with a commensurate attribution clause.
 For more information, please visit http://rexdb.org/.

 .. |R| unicode:: 0xAE .. registered trademark sign

 Constructing applications
 =========================

-Use :class:`rex.core.Rex` constructor to create a new Rex application.
+Use :class:`rex.core.Rex` constructor to create a new RexDB application.
 For example::

     >>> from rex.core import Rex